 NSCC is proposing an agent clearing membership designed to allow Members to play the role of agent and credit intermediary for their institutional firm clients in clearing.
 This membership type is being proposed in response to the request of certain market participants, including in particular certain agent lending banks, that the proposed SFT Clearing Service accommodate agent-style trading (i.e., where the agent lender enters into the transactions on behalf of its institutional firm clients with a third-party market participant, rather than acting as its institutional firm clients' principal pre-novation counterparty).
 Agent-style trading is the manner in which such agent lenders are typically approved to transact in securities lending transactions on behalf of their institutional firm clients.
-Under the proposal, a Member that enters into transactions on behalf of its institutional firm clients [member"] would be permitted to submit SFTs executed by it (as agent on behalf of its institutional firm clients, with each such client referred to as a "Customer"] with a Member participating in the proposed SFT Clearing Service (which could include a Member acting in a proprietary capacity within the proposed SFT Clearing Service as well as an Agent Clearing Member).
+Under the proposal, a Member that enters into transactions on behalf of its institutional firm clients in accordance with the provisions of proposed Rule 2D ("Agent Clearing Member") would be permitted to submit SFTs executed by it (as agent on behalf of its institutional firm clients, with each such client referred to as a "Customer") with a Member participating in the proposed SFT Clearing Service (which could include a Member acting in a proprietary capacity within the proposed SFT Clearing Service as well as an Agent Clearing Member).